POWER2Youth Final Conference took place on May, 4, 2017 at Ca' Foscari University of Venice, Aula Mario Baratto.read

 9 December 2016 - School of Oriental and African Studies, London

 The conference has explored the predicament of young women and men in and from the MENA region in contemporary times.
-It brings together scholars and activists with the aim to analyse the visions, desires and projects emerging in the post-uprisings contexts among youth individuals, affective communities, social and political movements and social non-movements.read more..
+It brought together scholars and activists with the aim to analyse the visions, desires and projects emerging in the post-uprisings contexts among youth individuals, affective communities, social and political movements and social non-movements.read more..

 The Power2Youth Conference was launched at the Faculty of Juridical Economic and Social Sciences-Souissi, Mohamed V, University in Rabat on the 19th of October.read more..